-Introducing a new series of brief interviews where we find out more about the creative inspirations, influences and expressions of the friendly faces behind loveurope and partners.
+Introducing a new series of brief interviews where we find out more about the creative inspirations, influences and expressions of the friendly faces behind LEAP.
 Keep reading as we reveal the hidden talents of our team.

 First in the hot seat is Roger Cayless, creative director of our employer branding department.
 You may know Roger for his expertise in brand marketing, corporate communications, B2B and the employer branding sectors, but did you know about his flair for comedy?